HII-C/Knowledge/CONTRIBUTING.md

     for readability.
 This means using newlines and indents for listed arguments as well as capitalizing SQL reserved words.

+- **Use naming conventions.** Files are lowercase words delimited by underscores, modules are just a single lowercase word, and classes capitalized and camel case.

 ## Repository Guidelines

 - **Make use of utils.** There is no point in writing the same code a dozen times.
 The